- Faith and Worship

 Catholic Diocese of Little Rock

-The 2017 Bishop McDonald-Catholic Charities Golf Classic was held Sept.
-25 at the Maumelle Country Club.
-It offered a four-person scramble with tee times at 8 a.m. and 1:30 p.m. shortgun start.
-About 30 teams participated, which included eight priests.
+The 24th annual Bishop McDonald-Catholic Charities Golf Classic was held Oct.
+8 at the Maumelle Country Club.
+It offered a four-person scramble with tee times at 8 a.m. and 1:30 p.m. shortgun start with 28 teams participating, includeding four priests.

-This was the 23rd year for the event, which raised nearly $40,000 for the ministries and programs of Catholic Charities of Arkansas.
-These include: adoption, immigration and refugee resettlement services, free medical care and assistance for the poor, natural disaster response, legislative advocacy, support for those struggling with addictions, prison ministry and resources to assist in parish outreach and social justice.
+This tournament, which is the primary fundraiser for the ministries and programs of Catholic Charities of Arkansas, raised more than $35,000 for the following programs: adoption, immigration and refugee resettlement services, free medical care and assistance for the poor, natural disaster response, legislative advocacy, support for those struggling with addictions, prison ministry and resources to assist in parish outreach and social justice.

-About 20 organizations or individuals sponsored the tournament, with CHI St. Vincent as the underwriter.
-To learn more about this year's tournament, visit Arkansas Catholic or contact Bridget Lewis in Catholic Charities of Arkansas at (501) 664-0340, ext 379.
+Thank you to all the organizations and individuals who sponsored, donated or volunteered to make this tournament a success.
+Special thanks to CHI St. Vincent for being this year's underwriter.
+See the full list of sponsors here.
+To learn more about this year's tournament, read Arkansas Catholic or contact Patrick Gallaher in Catholic Charities of Arkansas at (501) 664-0340, ext.
+352.